Magnetron85/Advanced-radiology-mouse/readme.txt

 - "l" (left) for "Previous Series"
 - "r" (right) for "Next Series"

 The liver window gesture is an exception, using a "V"-like motion ("udu") instead.
+Note: starts with an up motion as it is a windowlevel action

 ### ROI Gestures